jdmonin/JSettlers2/Readme.developer.md

 property on the command line when starting the server:
 `-Djsettlers.bots.botgames.total=5`.
 As each game finishes, a new bot-only game will be started until 5 have been played.
 You can optionally use the client to observe a bot-only game.
-Also if `jsettlers.bots.botgames.total != 0`, at any time the client can create a new game and start it as bots-only using the debug command `*STARTBOTGAME* [maxBots]`.
+Also if `jsettlers.bots.botgames.total` != 0, at any time the client can create a new game and start it as bots-only using the debug command `*STARTBOTGAME* [maxBots]`.
 See the "Robots (AI)" section for more details on bot testing.